anjali0614/sales_and_product_management/README.md

 # Sales and Product Management Dashboard
+This project simulates a real-world business intelligence solution used by sales teams to monitor performance, identify growth opportunities, and optimize product strategies.

 # Problem Statement
 Traditional sales reporting often relies on static reports that lack flexibility for deeper analysis.
 This project focuses on transforming static sales reports into interactive dashboards to support better sales monitoring, product analysis, and data-driven decision-making.
 The primary challenges addressed in this project include: